 - A user in that account, in a security group with an IAM policy that grants necessary permissions for working with resources in the account compartments.
 The policy must give you access to the metric namespaces emitting metrics (such as Compute) as well as the related resources (such as a set of compute instances).
 If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you've been granted and which compartment you should work in.
-Administrators: For common policies that give groups access to metrics, see Let users access monitoring metrics in a compartment and Restrict user access to a specific metric namespace.
+Administrators: For common policies that give groups access to metrics, see Metric Access for Groups.
 To authorize resources, such as instances, to make API calls, add the resources to a dynamic group through its matching rules, and then create a policy that allows that dynamic group access to metrics.
 To allow access across compartments, create the policy in the tenancy.
 Because of the concept of policy inheritance, instances in the indicated dynamic group can then access metrics in any compartment.
 To reduce the scope of access to a particular compartment, specify that compartment instead of the tenancy.
-See Let instances make API calls to access monitoring metrics in the tenancy.
+See Metric Access for Resources.

 - Compute instances: To emit metrics, the Compute Instance Monitoring plugin must be enabled on the instance, and plugins must be running.
 The instance must also have either a service gateway or a public IP address to send metrics to the Monitoring service.
 For more information, see Enabling Monitoring for Compute Instances.